 Each year, the Social Security Administration reevaluates its monthly payment amounts and adjusts them to account for inflation.
 This annual change is called the Social Security cost-of-living adjustment, or COLA.

-If you’re a retiree on a fixed income who worries about managing your budget while avoiding throwing away money, the annual COLA can have major consequences for your bottom line.
+If you're a retiree on a fixed income who is trying to stretch your retirement dollars further, the annual COLA can have major consequences for your bottom line.

 What is the COLA?